deutschebank/fluxnova-docs-manual/content/introduction/architecture.md

 See the section on [third-party libraries]({{< ref "/introduction/third-party-libraries/_index.md" >}}).

-# Flowave Architecture
+# Fluxnova Architecture

-Flowave is a flexible framework which can be deployed in different scenarios.
+Fluxnova is a flexible framework which can be deployed in different scenarios.
 This section provides an overview of the most common deployment scenarios.

 ## Embedded Process Engine